Publication: ACM SIGGRAPH, 2013

 As Implicit Skinning acts as a post-process, it fits well into the standard animation pipeline.
 Moreover, it requires no intensive computation step such as an explicit collision detection between triangles, and therefore provides real-time performances.

 [ Talk slides ] (ppt 2013 and script embeded in notes)

 Here you will find the codes used for the Implicit Skinning pipeline:

 - Request for free the standalone application (prototype) and source code

 - HRBF Surface reconstruction code with Eigen lib

 - Poisson disk sampling with Vcglib

 - Dual Quaternion Skinning code

 Need to use some figures from our paper? go ahead:

-This work has been partially funded by the IM&M project (ANR-11-JS02-007) and the advanced grant EXPRESSIVE from the European Research council.
+The Implicit Skinning project has been partially funded by the IM&M project (ANR-11-JS02-007) and the advanced grant EXPRESSIVE from the European Research council.
 Partial funding also comes from the Natural Sciences and Engineering Research Council of Canada, the GRAND NCE, Canada and Intel Corps.
 Finally, this work received partial support from the Royal Society Wolfson Research Merit Award.